Seattle SuperSonics relocation to Oklahoma City: Effort to move

 On September 21, 2007, Bennett applied for arbitration on the issue of whether the team could break its lease in 2008.
 Three days later, the city filed for declaratory relief, arguing that the lease did not allow for arbitration on the issue of occupancy.
-The motion asked the King County Superior Court to reject the arbitration request and enforce the Specific Performance Clause of the Sonics' lease, which required the team to play at KeyArena through 2010.
+The motion asked the King County Superior Court to reject the arbitration request and enforce the Specific Performance Clause of the SuperSonics' lease, which required the team to play at KeyArena through 2010.
 United States District Court Judge Ricardo Martinez denied the request for arbitration on October 29, saying that the "arguments ignore the clear language of Article II, which states that PBC’s use and occupancy rights with respect to the Premises and the Term of this Agreement shall end on September 30, 2010.”

-KeyArena, rebuilt in 1995, was the smallest venue in the NBA at the time of the Sonics' move, seating 17,072 for basketball.
+KeyArena, rebuilt in 1995, was the smallest venue in the NBA at the time of the SuperSonics' move, seating 17,072 for basketball.

-Two days after Bennett's October 31, 2007, deadline passed for public financing of a new arena, he informed NBA commissioner David Stern that the ownership group intended to move the Sonics to Oklahoma City as soon as it was legally possible.
-The timing of the announcement, one day after the Sonics' home opener, was criticized by Tom Carr, Seattle's attorney: "Mr. Bennett's announcement today is a transparent attempt to alienate the Seattle fan base and follow through on his plan to move the team to Oklahoma City...Making this move now continues the current ownership's insulting behavior toward the Sonics' dedicated fans and the citizens of the city."
+Two days after Bennett's October 31, 2007, deadline passed for public financing of a new arena, he informed NBA commissioner David Stern that the ownership group intended to move the SuperSonics to Oklahoma City as soon as it was legally possible.
+The timing of the announcement, one day after the SuperSonics' home opener, was criticized by Tom Carr, Seattle's attorney: "Mr. Bennett's announcement today is a transparent attempt to alienate the Seattle fan base and follow through on his plan to move the team to Oklahoma City...Making this move now continues the current ownership's insulting behavior toward the Sonics' dedicated fans and the citizens of the city."
 Bennett also reiterated that the team was not for sale and dismissed attempts by local groups to repurchase the team.

-On February 15, 2008, the Sonics' ownership group gave the city of Seattle a one-day deadline to accept a $26.5 million offer that would buy out the Sonics' lease in KeyArena and pay off what the ownership group claimed was the value of debts on the arena.
+On February 15, 2008, the SuperSonics' ownership group gave the city of Seattle a one-day deadline to accept a $26.5 million offer that would buy out the SuperSonics' lease in KeyArena and pay off what the ownership group claimed was the value of debts on the arena.
 The city rejected the offer.

 The prospect of expanding KeyArena resurfaced on March 6, 2008, when then-Microsoft CEO Steve Ballmer promised that his investor group would pay half of the $300 million needed for an extensive renovation if the city and county would provide the rest.
 However, when the state legislature did not give approval for the county to provide funds by an April 10 deadline, Seattle Mayor Greg Nickels said that the effort had failed and the city's hopes rested in its lawsuit.